maartenmennes/ICA-AROMA/doc/manual.md

 ## 9.3 Testing
 Some `nose` tests of the module are included in `test/test_aroma.py` together with a customized version of `nosetests`.
+These included comparisons with results from previous versions of ICA-AROMA.
+Note, however, that some of these tests will fail with python 3 as the behaviour of random.sample has changed even with the same seed value.